SelectandStart/TC-Panel/README.md

-# TenCodes Panel для HL2 RP [Garry's Mod]
+# TenCodes Panel for Helix HL2RP [Garry's Mod]
-**Панель кодов Альянса в стиле Half-Life 2 RolePlay**
+**All code for Half-Life 2 RolePlay style**

-## 📂 Установка
+## 📂 Installation
-Выберите подходящий способ для вашего сервера:

-### 1. Через папку autorun
-garrysmod/addons/your_addon_name/lua/autorun/

-- Поместите файл `cl_overlays.lua` в эту папку

-### 2. Для DarkRP модификаций
-garrysmod/addons/darkmodification/lua/darkrp_modules/tencodes/

-- Поместите файл `cl_overlays.lua` в эту папку

-## 🔄 Активация
-После установки выполните:
-1. Перезапустите сервер
-2. Нажать кнопу M
+1. Add this folder, **tencodes/** to the following directory: garrysmod/gamemodes/ixhl2rp/plugins/

+2. Restart your server!